cls02/obsidian-guid-plugin-uuid/README.md

-# Obsidian GUID plugin
+# Obsidian UUID plugin

 This plugin will:

--   Add an unique ID to the front matter of every markdown file you edit.
+-   Add UUID to the front matter of every markdown file you edit.
 -   Create a command `Add an ID to all notes` which will... add an ID to all notes

 ## Obsidian Documentation